matefernandezcc/TP-Benchmarks/README.md

 * The 'time' command in Linux is used to determine the duration of execution of a particular command.
 It is used by prefixing your command with ‘time’, ie: time [command].

 ## Busqueda Binaria (Array ordenado)
-- Usando un array de 100 mil elementos para todas las pruebas.
+- Usando un array de 1 millon de elementos (números impares) para todas las pruebas.
 - Valor buscado: 777777

 ===== COBOL =====